LiamJCates/Programming-Notes/C++/Values.md

 int // integer, for example, -273, 42, and 1066
 double // double-precision floating-point number, for example, -273.15, 3.14, and 6.626e-34
 unsigned // non-negative integer, for example, 0, 1, and 999 (use for bitwise logical operations)

+C++ allows the char, int, and double data types to have modifiers preceding them.
+A modifier is used to alter the meaning of the base type so that it more precisely fits the needs of various situations.

+The data type modifiers are listed here −

+    signed
+    unsigned
+    long
+    short

+The modifiers signed, unsigned, long, and short can be applied to integer base types.
+In addition, signed and unsigned can be applied to char, and long can be applied to double.

+The modifiers signed and unsigned can also be used as prefix to long or short modifiers.
+For example, unsigned long int.

+C++ allows a shorthand notation for declaring unsigned, short, or long integers.
+You can simply use the word unsigned, short, or long, without int.
+It automatically implies int.

 Each fundamental type corresponds directly to hardware facilities and has a fixed size that determines the range of values that can be stored in it.